 A discretionary trust can provide your family with a wide range of tax benefits and, when applied to cryptocurrency tax, can offer a broad spectrum of potential tax advantages.
 While the tax treatment of cryptocurrency is a relatively new addition to ATO rules, the relationship between trusts and cryptocurrency tax is clearly defined.

 A family trust can function as a highly effective tax strategy for managing cryptocurrency tax, but can be complex and time-consuming to establish.
-If you’re interested in the potential tax benefits of combining cryptocurrency and family trusts, reach out to Fullstack today.
+If you’re interested in the potential tax benefits of combining cryptocurrency and family trusts or even an crypto SMSF, reach out to Fullstack today.